 The Compelling Gun Safety Interventions

-i) The Federal Govt.
-Interventions: "In 2021, the Biden-Harris Administration announced historic investments in the life-saving work of community violence intervention (CVI) programs, including the 26 existing federal grant programs.
+, the Biden-Harris Administration announced historic investments in the life-saving work of community violence intervention (CVI) programs, including the 26 existing federal grant programs.
 There is a collaboration with Community Justice Action Fund, helping organizations and municipalities to access the funding they need to continue their life and saving gun violence intervention work at the community level".
 In addition, there is the recent American Rescue Plan Funding, disbursed to help local officials counter the economic impact of COVID-19; used to bolster gun violence intervention programs".
 Men with legally purchased semi-automatic weapons have carried out most mass shootings in recent years” (National Institute of Justice, 2022).

-ii) President Biden has taken 21 executive actions to reduce gun violence.
 The six most compelling and strategic actions taken include: i) Rein in the proliferation of ghost guns’ ii) Increase resources dedicated to district-specific violent crime strategies, iii) Legislate to stop the turning of pistols into short-barreled rifles subject to the National Firearms Act; iv) Publish model extreme risk protection order legislation to make it easier for states -to adopt these red flag laws to do so; v) Announce a new policy to underscore zero tolerance for willful violations of the law by federally licensed firearms dealers that put public safety at risk; vi) Launch five new law enforcement strike forces focused on addressing significant firearms trafficking corridors that have diverted guns to New York, Chicago, Los Angeles, the Bay Area, and Washington, D.C.

 iii) In September 2023, President Biden launched the White House Office of Gun Violence Prevention, to be overseen by Vice President Harris’ office, with longtime gun policy adviser Stefanie Feldman acting as director.
 Gun advocacy groups quickly endorsed this, including Community Justice Action Fund, Moms Demand Action, Students Demand Action, Everytown for Gun Safety Action Fund, and its grassroots networks, Giffords, Brady, and its youth-led arm, Team Enough.